MicrosoftDocs/playfab-docs/playfab-docs/sdks/xplatcpp/quickstart-windows.md

 Installation:

-1. Download and install the PlayFab [Windows - C++](https://github.com/PlayFab/XPlatCppSdk) SDK.
+1. Download and install the [PlayFab Cross-Platform C++ SDK](https://github.com/PlayFab/XPlatCppSdk).

 2. Download and install Visual Studio 2017.
     > [!NOTE]
-    > The PlayFab Windows C++ SDK is no longer supported on Visual Studio 2013 and Visual Studio 2015.
+    > The PlayFab Cross-Platform C++ SDK is no longer supported on Visual Studio 2013 and Visual Studio 2015.

 3. Create a new C++ Console project.